Image: Shutterstock

 School is where you meet different people, some may be nice, while others, not so nice.
 This post will give you tips and tricks on dealing with the mean girls at school.
 The teenage cliques at school, particularly the mean girls’ group, often engage in exclusionary behavior towards their peers.
 Their superiority complex makes them feel like they are better than everyone, allowing them the privilege to mock others.
 These groups of girls enjoy indulging themselves in gossip about others and spreading false rumors for fun.
 But you don’t have to go by everything that they say.
 Read on to learn ways of tackling such girls in school.

-Teasing is common amongst friends, but when it leads to mockery, it is known as bullying.
-Some girls take teasing to such a level that the other person feels humiliated and harassed.
-But what kind of sadistic pleasureiA pleasure obtained by hurting others and making them suffer do these mean girls derive by being so condescendingiAn attitude showing oneself to be more superior or intelligent than others ?
+But what kind of sadistic pleasureiA pleasure obtained by hurting others and making them suffer do these mean children derive by being so condescendingiAn attitude showing oneself to be more superior or intelligent than others ?
 What prompts them to do this?
+From seeking acceptance to defending oneself, children and teenagers may act mean for several reasons (4).

-According to researchers, teenage mean girls in high school often seek acceptance and control in every aspect of their life.
-When these are lacking in one area, it can result in feelings of teenage angst, prompting them to seek fulfillment in other areas.
-For example, Miss A has no say in her house.
-She is often neglected by her family who does not pay attention to what she has to say.
-So she forms a group of girls who adore her, accept her, and look up to her.
-She then seeks control of the group so that she has the power to control things the way she wants them to be.
-Once she gains the authoritative position, she will not want anyone to change the dynamics of the group.
-She will do everything to maintain her position.
-This need for power and acceptance prompts aggressive behavior towards meek victims.
+According to experts, teenage mean girls in high school often seek acceptance and control in every aspect of their life.
+Feeling deficient in one area can lead to angst, driving them to seek satisfaction elsewhere.
+For example, Miss A has no say in her house and is often neglected by her family.
+She forms a group of friends who adore, accept, and look up to her to fill the void.
+To feel in control, she takes charge of the group, organizing things as per her preferences.
+Once she gains authority, she does not want anyone to change the group dynamics and will do anything to maintain her position.
+This craving for power and acceptance may prompt aggressive behavior, such as bullying toward meek victims.

 Who Is A Mean Girl?

-Mean girls are selfish and insensitive in several ways, and may display Queen Bee traits.
-Take a look at the types of mean girls you will find in every school.
+Mean girls are selfish and insensitive in several ways and may display Queen Bee traits.
+They may appear rude and intimidating and engage in hurtful behaviors such as social exclusion, name-calling, gossiping, and grape-vining.
+Here are the different types of mean girls you will find in every school.

 These girls never seem to be impressed by anything.
 They overly scrutinize things to find faults in others.
 They belittle everything about the other person to feel a sense of false pride.
 Unnecessarily criticizing others makes them feel good.
 They pass snide remarksiRemarks to criticize someone in an indirect and unkind way on others dressing style, appearance, gait, mannerisms, and social standing.
 Their sarcastic comments break their victim’s self-esteem and frighten them.